Esri/large-network-analysis-tools/README.md

 The tools and code samples here help you solve large network analysis problems in ArcGIS Pro.
 We have provided a python script that can solve a large origin destination cost matrix problem by chunking the input data, solving in parallel, and combining the results into a single output.

 ## Features
-* The SolverTools.tbx toolbox has a geoprocessing tool called "Solve Origin Destination Cost Matrix" that can be used to solve large origin destination cost matrix problems.
+* The LargeNetworkAnalysisTools.pyt toolbox has a geoprocessing tool called "Solve Large OD Cost Matrix" that can be used to solve large origin destination cost matrix problems.
 You can run this tool as-is out of the box with no changes to the code.
 * The odcm.py script does all the work.
 You can modify this script to suit your needs, or you can use it as an example when writing your own script.

 ## Instructions